PAMinerva/LearnDirectX/_sources/Tutorials/00-Intro/intro-and-prerequisites.md

 If your math skills are a bit rusty, don’t worry!
 You can consider {cite}`StroudBoothEngineeringMathematics2020` as an brilliant math review that starts from the basics and is accessible to everyone.
 Additionally, I recommend {cite}`StroudBoothAdvancedEngineeringMathematics2020` (for self-study) or {cite}`KreyszigAdvancedEngineeringMathematics2011` (for formal education) as excellent references for more advanced topics.
 Additional textbook recommendations will be provided at the appropriate time.

-If you need an introductory textbook on C++ you can take a look at {cite}`DawsonBeginningCPlusPlusThroughGameProgramming2015` and {cite}`StroustrupTourOfCPlusPlus2022`, then use {cite}`StroustrupCPlusPlus2014` as a reference, and {cite}`HydeWriteGreatCodeVolume12020,HydeWriteGreatCodeVolume22020` to really understand the low-level details.
+If you're looking for an introductory textbook on C++, you may find {cite}`DawsonBeginningCPlusPlusThroughGameProgramming2015` and {cite}`StroustrupTourOfCPlusPlus2022` helpful.
+Then, you can use {cite}`StroustrupCPlusPlus2014` as a reference, and {cite}`HydeWriteGreatCodeVolume12020,HydeWriteGreatCodeVolume22020` for a deeper understanding of the low-level details.

 ### Hardware